GirigiriYomi/project_yothalia/README.md

 ### Roleplay LLM Chat Model

-The team explored the methods of prompt engineering, fine-tuning, and a combination of both to make the LLM play as a specific character, such as some famous character."
+The team explored the methods of prompt engineering, fine-tuning, and a combination of both to make the LLM play as a specific character, such as some famous character.
 The description below will also mainly focus on this part of project

 ## Project Milestones and Completion Status